 *This is a fillable PDF.
 You will want to open it with Adobe Reader.

 Materials needed with your application (incomplete applications will not be processed):

 - Signatures from you, a guardian/parent, and a high school official

 - A copy of your ACT, SAT or PSAT scores

 When do I meet with my advisor?

 You will need to meet with your advisor, Christina Bowles, prior to registration, but after your application is processed.
 Registration begins for most students on November 25th for Spring 2020 classes.
-To make an appointment, call the Academic Advisement Center at 417-836-5258.
+To make an appointment, call the Academic Advising and Transfer Center at 417-836-5258.

 How much do my classes cost?

 There is no discount for Precollege courses.
 All courses are subject to Missouri State University tuition and student fees.
 Read about tuition, costs, and fees for more information.
 In addition, billing is done through the student's My Missouri State account and may be paid by cash or check at the Bursar's Office.